 - Women in the middle of their menstrual cycle: 5 to 20 ng/mL

-- First trimester pregnancy: 11.2 to 90 ng/mL
+- First-trimester pregnancy: 11.2 to 90 ng/mL

 - Second trimester pregnancy: 25.6 to 89.4 ng/mL

-- Third trimester pregnancy: 48.4 to 42.5 ng/mL
+- Third-trimester pregnancy: 48.4 to 42.5 ng/mL

-- Progesterone levels are usually higher when you are pregnant, but even in a non-pregnant patient they can reach 20 ng/ml.
-In a pregnancy cycle they should be greater than 10 to 12 ng/ml to have a better chance of a good pregnancy outcome.
+- Progesterone levels are usually higher when you are pregnant, but even in a non-pregnant patient, they can reach 20 ng/ml.
+In a pregnancy cycle, they should be greater than 10 to 12 ng/ml to have a better chance of a good pregnancy outcome.

-What to do with low progesterone levels
+What can you do for low progesterone levels?

 Can a low progesterone level predict an ectopic pregnancy?

-According to a study done by Buckley and colleagues (Ann Emerg Med 2000 Aug;36(2):95-100) all patients with an ectopic pregnancy had a progesterone level below 22 ng/ml.
+According to a study done by Buckley and colleagues (Ann Emerg Med 2000 Aug;36(2):95-100), all patients with ectopic pregnancy had a progesterone level below 22 ng/ml.
 Of the patients with a progesterone level below 22 ng/ml, 10% had an ectopic pregnancy, but none of the patients with progesterone over 22 had an ectopic pregnancy.
 Of the patients who did not have an ectopic pregnancy, 73% had a progesterone level below 22 ng/ml.
 This means that if your progesterone level is above 22 ng/ml, your chances of having an ectopic pregnancy according to this study was 2% or less.
 But even if your progesterone level is below 22 ng/ml, your chances of NOT having an ectopic is above 88%.

-What is a false positive progesterone level
+What is a false positive progesterone level?

-- Laboratory error due to cross reactivity with other hormones
+- Laboratory error due to cross-reactivity with other hormones

 - Taking progesterone pills or suppositories